kyang5/coursedescriptions/source/masters_prereqs.rst

 #.
 Understand OO Interfaces

-   *   Know how to define and use simple interfaces like List.
+   *   Know how to define and use simple interfaces (example - List in Java).

 **Expectations from Data Structures, COMP 271**